 The purpose of the baccalaureate in nursing program is to prepare nurse generalists to be providers, designers, leaders, managers, and coordinators of care as well as accountable members of the nursing profession and to pursue graduate level education.

-Three options for a BSN degree, as well as a certificate program for Internationally educated nurses, are offered by the UNMC College of Nursing.
+Three options for a BSN degree, as well as a certificate program for Internationally educated nurses and a certificate program for perioperative nursing, are offered by the UNMC College of Nursing.

 In the BSN program, the UNMC College of Nursing offers two pre-licensure options and a post-licensure option.